translate/pootle/docs/server/cache.rst

 Named Caches
 ------------
-The cache backends are at least configured with a 'default' cache.
-If this is the only cache that exists then all caching is placed into this cache.
-The Pootle cache can also be configured to take advantage of certain named caches.

-Current named caches:
+Pootle is configured with a these named caches:

-- ``'default'`` -- all non specified cache data and all cache data if only one cache is defined.
+- ``'default'`` -- all non specified cache data and all cache data.
 - ``'stats'`` --  all cached data related to overview stats.

 In large installations you may want to setup separate caches to improve cache performance.
 You can then setup caching parameters for each cache separately.
-In most cases though you will simply use a single 'default' cache.

 .. _cache#cache_backends: